astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

   * Notification delivery (email/SMS) must be implemented within this concept - it cannot call out to other concepts.
   * The sendNotification system action is triggered by syncs or scheduled tasks when notifications are created.
   * Preferences allow users to control notification frequency and channels, though the initial implementation may support only email.

 ---

+## ItemRequest

+**concept**: ItemRequest [User]
+**purpose**: To enable users to request items they need that aren't currently listed, allowing the community to respond by offering items or crowdsourcing contributions, particularly useful for small quantities and one-off needs.
+**principle**: If a user creates a request for a small quantity of an item (e.g., "2 oz wood glue"), then other users can see the request and either offer to provide the item from their own supply or contribute a portion, enabling community-sourced fulfillment of needs through multiple small contributions.
+**state**:

+  * a set of ItemRequests with
+    * a requester User
+    * a title String
+    * a description String
+    * a category String
+    * a requestedQuantity String
+    * a urgency String
+    * a dormVisibility String
+    * a status of OPEN or PARTIALLY_FULFILLED or FULFILLED or CANCELLED or EXPIRED
+    * a createdAt Date
+    * a fulfilledAt Date
+    * a expiresAt Date
+  * a set of Contributions with
+    * a request ItemRequest
+    * a contributor User
+    * a contributedQuantity String
+    * a status of PENDING or ACCEPTED or REJECTED or CANCELLED
+    * a createdAt Date
+    * a acceptedAt Date
+    * a notes String

+**actions**:

+  * `createRequest (requester: User, title: String, description: String, category: String, requestedQuantity: String, urgency: String, dormVisibility: String, expiresAt: DateTime): (request: ItemRequest)`
+    * **requires**: The requester must exist.
+The category must be from a predefined set.
+The urgency must be from a predefined set (e.g., LOW, MEDIUM, HIGH, URGENT).
+The dormVisibility must be either a specific dorm name or "ALL".
+The expiresAt must be in the future.
+    * **effects**: Creates a new item request with status OPEN.
+  * `offerContribution (request: ItemRequest, contributor: User, contributedQuantity: String, notes: String): (contribution: Contribution)`
+    * **requires**: The request must be in OPEN or PARTIALLY_FULFILLED status.
+The request must not be expired.
+The contributor must not be the requester.
+The contributedQuantity must be provided.
+    * **effects**: Creates a new contribution with status PENDING.
+  * `acceptContribution (request: ItemRequest, contribution: Contribution): ()`
+    * **requires**: The contribution must be in PENDING status.
+The requester must be the request's requester.
+The request must not be FULFILLED or CANCELLED or EXPIRED.
+    * **effects**: Sets the contribution status to ACCEPTED and records the acceptedAt timestamp.
+If the combined accepted contributions fulfill the request, sets the request status to FULFILLED and records fulfilledAt.
+Otherwise, sets the request status to PARTIALLY_FULFILLED.
+  * `rejectContribution (request: ItemRequest, contribution: Contribution): ()`
+    * **requires**: The contribution must be in PENDING status.
+The requester must be the request's requester.
+    * **effects**: Sets the contribution status to REJECTED.
+  * `cancelContribution (contribution: Contribution): ()`
+    * **requires**: The contribution must be in PENDING status.
+The contributor must be the contribution's contributor.
+    * **effects**: Sets the contribution status to CANCELLED.
+  * `cancelRequest (request: ItemRequest): ()`
+    * **requires**: The request must be in OPEN or PARTIALLY_FULFILLED status.
+The requester must be the request's requester.
+    * **effects**: Sets the request status to CANCELLED and cancels all pending contributions.
+  * `expireRequest (request: ItemRequest): ()`
+    * **system**
+    * **requires**: The request must be in OPEN or PARTIALLY_FULFILLED status.
+The current time must be after expiresAt.
+    * **effects**: Sets the request status to EXPIRED.

+**notes**:
+  * Quantities are stored as strings (e.g., "2 oz", "3 ft") to support various units and partial quantities, which is essential for micro-requests and batch sourcing.
+  * Multiple contributions can be accepted for batch requests where the total needed is crowdsourced from multiple users.
+  * The concept tracks whether contributions fulfill the request, but actual quantity matching logic may need to be flexible (e.g., "2 oz" + "1 oz" might fulfill a "3 oz" request).
+  * When a contribution is accepted, syncs can trigger creation of an ItemListing entry or a Borrowing request flow.
+  * Urgency helps prioritize requests in search/display, especially useful for time-sensitive lab or project needs.
+  * Dorm visibility allows requests to be seen only by nearby students, supporting localized community sourcing.

+---

+## ItemTransfer

+**concept**: ItemTransfer [User, Item]
+**purpose**: To facilitate permanent transfers of items (free items, lost-and-found returns, and upcycled goods) that don't require return, reducing waste and enabling direct item redistribution within the community.
+**principle**: If a user marks an item as free or finds a lost item and posts it, then interested users can claim it for permanent transfer, completing the transaction immediately without scheduling or return logistics.
+**state**:

+  * a set of Items with
+    * a transferType of FREE or LOST_AND_FOUND or UPCYCLE
+    * a postedBy User
+    * a title String
+    * a description String
+    * a category String
+    * a condition String
+    * a location String
+    * a dormVisibility String
+    * a status of AVAILABLE or PENDING or CLAIMED or EXPIRED or REMOVED
+    * a postedAt Date
+    * a claimedAt Date
+    * a expiresAt Date
+  * a set of Claims with
+    * an item Item
+    * a claimer User
+    * a status of PENDING or APPROVED or REJECTED or CANCELLED
+    * a createdAt Date
+    * a approvedAt Date
+    * a pickupLocation String
+    * a notes String

+**actions**:

+  * `postFreeItem (postedBy: User, title: String, description: String, category: String, condition: String, location: String, dormVisibility: String, expiresAt: DateTime): (item: Item)`
+    * **requires**: The postedBy must exist.
+The category must be from a predefined set.
+The condition must be from a predefined set.
+The dormVisibility must be either a specific dorm name or "ALL".
+The expiresAt must be in the future.
+    * **effects**: Creates a new item with transferType FREE and status AVAILABLE.
+  * `postLostItem (postedBy: User, title: String, description: String, category: String, location: String, dormVisibility: String, expiresAt: DateTime): (item: Item)`
+    * **requires**: The postedBy must exist.
+The category must be from a predefined set.
+The dormVisibility must be either a specific dorm name or "ALL".
+The expiresAt must be in the future.
+    * **effects**: Creates a new item with transferType LOST_AND_FOUND and status AVAILABLE.
+  * `postUpcycleItem (postedBy: User, title: String, description: String, category: String, condition: String, location: String, dormVisibility: String, expiresAt: DateTime): (item: Item)`
+    * **requires**: The postedBy must exist.
+The category must be from a predefined set.
+The condition must be from a predefined set.
+The dormVisibility must be either a specific dorm name or "ALL".
+The expiresAt must be in the future.
+    * **effects**: Creates a new item with transferType UPCYCLE and status AVAILABLE.
+  * `claimItem (item: Item, claimer: User, pickupLocation: String, notes: String): (claim: Claim)`
+    * **requires**: The item must be in AVAILABLE status and not expired.
+The claimer must not be the item's postedBy.
+The item must not already have a pending claim.
+    * **effects**: Creates a new claim with status PENDING and sets the item status to PENDING.
+  * `approveClaim (item: Item, claim: Claim): ()`
+    * **requires**: The claim must be in PENDING status.
+The item must be in PENDING status.
+The user must be the item's postedBy.
+    * **effects**: Sets the claim status to APPROVED, sets the item status to CLAIMED, and records the approvedAt and claimedAt timestamps.
+  * `rejectClaim (item: Item, claim: Claim): ()`
+    * **requires**: The claim must be in PENDING status.
+The item must be in PENDING status.
+The user must be the item's postedBy.
+    * **effects**: Sets the claim status to REJECTED and sets the item status back to AVAILABLE.
+  * `cancelClaim (claim: Claim): ()`
+    * **requires**: The claim must be in PENDING status.
+The user must be the claim's claimer.
+    * **effects**: Sets the claim status to CANCELLED and sets the item status back to AVAILABLE.
+  * `completeTransfer (item: Item, claim: Claim): ()`
+    * **requires**: The claim must be in APPROVED status.
+The item must be in CLAIMED status.
+Either the postedBy or claimer can complete the transfer.
+    * **effects**: Marks the transfer as complete.
+The item can be removed from the system or archived.
+  * `removeItem (item: Item): ()`
+    * **requires**: The item must exist.
+The user must be the item's postedBy.
+    * **effects**: Sets the item status to REMOVED, permanently removing it from the system.
+  * `expireItem (item: Item): ()`
+    * **system**
+    * **requires**: The item must be in AVAILABLE status.
+The current time must be after expiresAt.
+    * **effects**: Sets the item status to EXPIRED.

+**notes**:
+  * This concept handles permanent transfers, which is fundamentally different from Borrowing (temporary loans).
+  * Lost-and-found items may not have condition ratings, so the postLostItem action doesn't require a condition field.
+  * The first-come-first-served nature means only one pending claim is allowed per item at a time.
+  * Once a claim is approved, the item is marked as CLAIMED, though the actual physical transfer completion is tracked separately.
+  * This concept supports the sustainability goal by making it easy to give away items rather than discard them.
+  * Syncs can connect this to rewards (e.g., points for posting free items) and notifications (e.g., alerting users about new free items in their dorm).

+---